 The seven laws are found in the Tosefta, and in the Mishnah, tractate Sanhedrin 56a

 Establish a legal system & courts.

-There have always been gentiles who rejected their faith, and accepted the Jewish Bible and God, but who did not want to, or were unable to convert to Judaism.
-Non-Jews who accepted our faith without conversion often informally became Noahides, and in many Jewish communities they were known to worship in Jewish synagogues.
+There have always been gentiles who accepted the Jewish Bible yet who did not want to, or were unable to, convert to Judaism.
+In many Jewish communities, past and present, they worship in Jewish synagogues.

-Some in the Jewish community have mixed emotions about this: If an individual chooses to educate themselves about rabbinic Judaism, they may end up becoming monotheists, and good friends of the Jewish people.
-But for many, core aspects of their theology, or methods of Bible interpretation, are still Christian.
-Often their interpretations of the Hebrew Bible skew fundamentalist.
-I’ve noticed that some became hostile to any forms of Judaism that are not ultra-Orthodox.
-So, for this group, instead of becoming friends to the Jewish people, they actually become hostile to those of us in rabbinic Judaism, such as Modern Orthodoxy, Conservative, or Reform Judaism.
-For this group, they only become friendly to right-wing conservative, Haredi Jews, which is only a small percent of the Jewish people.
-One would hope that someone who wanted to learn about Jewish views of God would be friendy to all of Klal Yisrael, not just 10% of it.
+Yet sometimes their interpretations of the Hebrew Bible skew fundamentalist.
+Some become hostile to any forms of Judaism that are not politically and religiously right-wing.
+So instead of becoming friends to the Jewish people, some individuals become hostile to Modern Orthodoxy, Conservative/Masorti Judaism, or Reform Judaism.
+This is an issue because one would hope that someone who wanted to learn about Jewish views of God would be friendly to all of Klal Yisrael, not just 10% of it.

 If one wants to become a Noahide it would be advisable to learn about the historical development of Judaism’s oral law, and learn about the range of theological and social beliefs that historically have existed within the Jewish community.